WICG/fenced-frame/README.md

 Following are potential use cases for fenced frames.
 This is not an exhaustive list and we expect the use cases to grow further.

-### Cross-site portals

-[Portals](https://wicg.github.io/portals/) allow for rendering of, and seamless navigation to, embedded content.

-If the embedded content is cross-site, the privacy threat of joining user identities on the two sites exists before the user ever engages with the portal.
-The privacy threat for portals is further detailed [here](https://github.com/WICG/portals#privacy-threat-model-and-restrictions).

-Portal is a separate element type than a fenced frame, but requires very similar restrictions in its communication with the embedding context as a fenced frame.
-It is thus likely that portals and fenced frames will converge on their cross-site tracking mitigations to a large extent.

 ### Interest Group ads based on user activity (TURTLEDOVE)

 [TURTLEDOVE](https://github.com/michaelkleber/turtledove) allows for showing ads based on an advertiser-identified interest, in a privacy-preserving manner.